Arctic Field Grant (AFG) – Funding for Fieldwork in Svalbard

 About the call for proposals

-Funding may be sought for the period 1 March 2022 to 28 February 2023.
-Master's students conducting fieldwork that is vital to their thesis in January and February 2022, can apply for funding under this call.
+Funding may be sought for the period 1 March 2024 to 28 February 2025.
+Master's students conducting fieldwork vital to their thesis in January and February 2024, can also apply for funding under this call.

 Who is eligible to apply?